Mon-Fri 9:00 - 17:00

 Partnerships

-A partnership is a business structure where two or more individuals manage and operate a business according to the terms and objectives set out in a partnership agreement.
-This business structure allows partners to share in the profits and losses according to their ownership interest or as per the provisions of the partnership agreement.
-Partnerships provide more resources for the business regarding skills, knowledge, and financing than a sole proprietorship.
+A partnership is a business structure where two or more people manage and operate a business according to the terms and conditions set out in a partnership agreement.
+Partners share profits and losses according to their ownership or as per the partnership agreement.
+Partnerships have more resources for the business in terms of skills, knowledge and financing than a sole proprietorship.
 There are different types of partnerships, including general partnerships, where all partners share in the management and liability of the business; limited partnerships, which have at least one general partner with unlimited liability and one or more limited partners with liability proportional to their investment; and limited liability partnerships (LLP), which provide some partners with protection from the liabilities of the partnership.

-Partnerships are governed by provincial or territorial laws in Canada, offering a more flexible business structure than corporations.
+Partnerships are governed by provincial or territorial laws in Canada and are more flexible than corporations.
 Unlike corporations, partnerships are not separate legal entities from their owners.
-This means that the partners are personally responsible for the debts and obligations of the business, potentially putting their personal assets at risk.
-However, partnerships do not pay income tax as a separate entity.
-Instead, each partner includes their share of the partnership income or loss on their personal tax return, which can lead to tax advantages depending on the individual’s situation.
+This means partners are personally liable for the debts and obligations of the business and can put their personal assets at risk.
+However, partnerships don’t pay income tax as a separate entity.
+Instead, each partner includes their share of the partnership income or loss on their personal tax return, which can be tax advantageous depending on the individual’s situation.

-It is essential for potential partners to carefully draft their Partnership Agreement to outline the operational aspects, financial contributions, and profit distribution, among other important terms, to prevent conflicts and ensure the smooth running of the business.
+It’s important for potential partners to draft their Partnership Agreement to outline the operational, financial and profit distribution terms and other important details to avoid conflicts and to run the business smoothly.

 Benefits of Partnerships